 Sheer Curtains

-By using semi-transparent curtains to let plenty of light in through your windows, you can save significantly on your electric bill, while reducing your eco-footprint.
+By using semi-transparent curtains that let plenty of light in through your windows, you can save significantly on your electric bill, while reducing your eco-footprint.
 Semi-transparent curtains allow natural light in to brighten your rooms during the day.

 Non-toxic Floors

-Not everyone has hardwood floors, but they are much more "green" than carpeting (synthetic carpet exudes chemicals that you may not want to be inhaling).
+Not everyone has hardwood floors, but they are much more "green" than carpeting.
+Synthetic carpet exudes chemicals that you may not want to be inhaling.
 If you do go with non-carpet flooring, opt for such materials as bamboo, linoleum, glass tiles, wool carpet, and reclaimed hardwood.

 Plants